AutomationRockstars/Design/README.md

 License

-Pickles is licensed with the Apache License, version 2.0.
+Armor is licensed with the Apache License, version 2.0.
 You can find more information on the license here: http://www.apache.org/licenses/LICENSE-2.0.html